 Do you think being a childminder is the perfect job for you?
 Surely, it’s easy money and you get to work from home?
-Well, take a look at how you get started, what’s involved and more importantly, how much does a childminder earn.
+Well, take a look at how you get started, what’s involved and more importantly, I answer ‘how much do childminders earn?’

 I’m a man of many talents, without actually mastering any of them.
 Not only do I work full-time, help raise 3 children, write my blog and earn money from various jobs on the side, I’m also a registered childminder’s assistant.
 Not because I want to spend my days off with other people’s children, but because my wife can earn more.

 My wife has been a childminder for over 15 years now so has extensive knowledge when it comes to all things childminding.
 She even runs a Facebook page in our local town to help people find childminders.